 When you set up a password for your account, despite being vigilant and following the best practices of setting a password – use of upper cases, lower cases, numbers, and special characters, etc. can you be sure that your account will never be compromised?

-Given how there are data breaches, phishing and hacking attacks occurring every day, no matter what you do, there is always the possibility of your account being subject to data breach.
+Given how there are data breaches, phishing, and hacking attacks occurring every day, no matter what you do, there is always the possibility of your account being subject to a data breach.

 The corporate employees, who use multiple digital identities to access sensitive data-base and customers’ information are most vulnerable to identity theft.

-This incidence confirms that merely having a strong, complex password would not suffice; it is time we start opting for additional authentication mechanisms and what better than Multi-Factor Authentication?
+This incident confirms that merely having a strong, complex password would not suffice; it is time we start opting for additional authentication mechanisms, and what better than Multi-Factor Authentication?

 Multi-Factor Authentication is a validation technique wherein more than two independent credentials are verified via biometrics, E-mail/SMS OTP, security questions, soft-tokens, etc. before granting access to applications.

 As you authenticate your identity multiple times in different ways, you go on to add an extra layer of security to your credentials that prevent unauthorized access.
 A hacker can decode a password, but with MFA, he has multiple barriers to breach before he breaks into access.

 Let’s break MFA down a little more and understand how it works.